JulianG/juliangaramendy.dev/content/blog/introducing-bananatabs/index.md

 [**Banana Tabs**](https://goo.gl/AyrUQL) is a chrome extension that displays a list of your currently opened browser windows and the tabs contained in each of them.

-You can show or hide each tab or window individually.
-Ideal to suspend some task and picking it up later.
-You can also re-arrange your windows in the list.

 ![Banana Tabs extension while user drags a window group](./bananatabs-drag-drop.gif)

+* You can show or hide each tab or window individually.
+* You can re-arrange your windows in the list.
+* You can name and rename windows

+It's ideal to suspend some task and picking it up later.

 You can install [Banana Tabs!](https://goo.gl/AyrUQL) from the Chrome Web Store.

 ### Tech Stack

 BananaTabs is written in [TypeScript](https://github.com/Microsoft/TypeScript).
 I have recently updated the project to [Create React App v2](https://github.com/facebook/create-react-app), so it uses [React 16.8](https://github.com/facebook/react) (with a few hooks), and TypeScript 3.3.

-There's a considerable amount of tests which use [jest](https://github.com/facebook/jest) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+Unit and integration tests use [jest](https://github.com/facebook/jest) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).

 Banana Tabs is open-source.
 You can clone/fork [the repo](https://github.com/julianG/bananatabs) or ideally contribute to the project.